-- 3. Personnel holding the following titles shall be within the labor class of the classified service: laborer; cleaner; kitchen helper. - 4.
-Personnel holding the following titles shall be within the exempt class of the classified service: protestant chaplain; catholic chaplain. - 5.
-Detective deputies and special deputies shall be temporary assignments, to be made by the sheriff from the ranks of the criminal deputies, and to serve at his or her pleasure, within the limitations set forth in any bargaining agreement pursuant to the provisions of the public employees' fair employment act. - b.
-Personnel holding the following titles shall be continued within the classification known as "Flaherty": undersheriff; inspector; deputy sheriff, civil (including court deputies); deputy sheriff, female; secretary to the sheriff; principal deputy, courts; assistant chief deputy sheriff, civil; assistant to bookkeeper; chief account clerk; senior account clerk; cashier; senior clerk stenographer; clerk stenographer; clerk typist; telephone operator.
-Appointments to these positions shall be made by the sheriff, to serve at his or her pleasure within the limitations set forth in any bargaining agreement pursuant to the provisions of the public employees' fair employment act. - c.
-All titles other than those listed in subdivisions A and B above shall be classified in accordance with the rules and regulations of the civil service law of the state of New York. - d.
-All personnel employed by the Erie county sheriff's department who hold positions which are within the classified service under the New York state civil service law and who have served for one year in their respective positions prior to the effective date of this local law shall be covered in in the respective positions without further examination.
+3. Personnel holding the following titles shall be within the labor class of the classified service: laborer; cleaner; kitchen helper.

+4. Personnel holding the following titles shall be within the exempt class of the classified service: protestant chaplain; catholic chaplain.

+5. Detective deputies and special deputies shall be temporary assignments, to be made by the sheriff from the ranks of the criminal deputies, and to serve at hishis or her pleasure, within the limitations set forth in any bargaining agreement pursuant to the provisions of the public employees' fair employment act.

+B. Personnel holding the following titles shall be continued within the classification known as "Flaherty": undersheriff; inspector; deputy sheriff, civil (including court deputies); deputy sheriff, female; secretary to the sheriff; principal deputy, courts; assistant chief deputy sheriff, civil; assistant to bookkeeper; chief account clerk; senior account clerk; cashier; senior clerk stenographer; clerk stenographer; clerk typist; telephone operator.
+Appointments to these positions shall be made by the sheriff, to serve at hishis or her pleasure within the limitations set forth in any bargaining agreement pursuant to the provisions of the public employees' fair employment act.

-Subsection D. Added by Local Law No. 5 1973.
-NEW section 2103 (formerly 2203, formerly 1503) Added by Local Law No. 4 1973.
-Former section 1503 REPEALED by Local Law No. 4 1973.
-Former section 1503 Added by Local Law No. 2 1969 1969 Local Laws of Cities, Counties, Towns and Villages.
+C. All titles other than those listed in subdivisions A and B above shall be classified in accordance with the rules and regulations of the civil service law of the state of New York.

+D. All personnel employed by the Erie county sheriff's department who hold positions which are within the classified service under the New York state civil service law and who have served for one year in their respective positions prior to the effective date of this local law shall be covered-in in the respective positions without further examination.

+Subsection D. Added by Local Law No. 5-1973.

+NEW section 2203 (formerly1503) Added by Local Law No. 4-1973.

+'''

+Former section 1503 Added by Local Law No. 2-1969

+'''

-Section 2104.
+Section 22041504.
 Erie county holding center.
 The Erie county jail shall be known hence forth as the Erie county holding center.
-Whenever the terms "Erie county jail", "county jail", or "correctional facility" when used in reference to the Erie county jail, or any variations of these terms appear in this charter, the Erie county administrative code, or in any other statute, local law or ordinance, they shall be deemed as applying to the Erie county holding center.
-Added by Local Law No. 12 1973.
+Whenever the terms "Erie county jail", "county jail", or"correctional facility" when used in reference to the Erie county jail, or any variations of these terms appear in this charter, the Erie county administrative code, or in any other statute, local law or ordinance, they shall be deemed as applying to the Erie county holding center.
+Added by Local Law No. 12-1973.

-Section 2105.
-The sheriff shall appoint the superintendent of the Erie county correctional facility to serve at his or her pleasure.
+Section 22051505.
+The sheriff shall appoint the superintendent of the Erie county correctional facility to serve at hishis or her pleasure.
 At the discretion of the Sheriff, the superintendent may hold another position within the Erie county sheriff's department.
 In such a case, the superintendent shall only be paid the salary of one position as designated by the sheriff.
+Added by Local Law No. 5-2000.